KittyGiraudel/sass-guidelines/en/_architecture.md

 If you have to override a section of any vendor, I recommend you have an 8th folder called `vendors-extensions/` in which you may have files named exactly after the vendors they overwrite.

-For instance, `vendors-extensions/_boostrap.scss` is a file containing all CSS rules intended to re-declare some of Bootstrap's default CSS.
+For instance, `vendors-extensions/_boostrap.scss` is a file containing all CSS rules intended to re-declare some of Bootstrap’s default CSS.
 This is to avoid editing the vendor files themselves, which is generally not a good idea.